Activating an Azure environment from Cloudera Data Warehouse

 • Disk(s)

 Three instances are added to the cluster as needed for shared services (always on components).
 Three shared nodes are dStandard_E2s_v3 MemoryOptimized using flexserver, for the Amazon Relational Database Service (RDS).
-These shared nodes are used for Hue and Data Visualization user metadata.
+These shared nodes are used for Data Explorer and Data Visualization user metadata.
 For more information, see Always active, shared services.

 Deploying a private AKS